-Welcome to Unity in the Gold Country’s youth and family ministry pages.
+Welcome to Unity in the Gold Country’s youth ministry and family ministry pages.
 Our ministry is a safe and sacred place that honors who the children and teens are and who they have come to be.
 Our programs are filled with dedicated and loving volunteers who bring their own creative, loving and empowered Christ light to share with all.

 We appreciate the opportunity to work in such a loving spiritual community and we look forward to seeing you in our ministry and honoring the unique expression of God that you are.

 - All staff and volunteers have undergone back ground checks.

 - All parents/guardians are required to sign their children, (ages 9 mos. to 10 years), in each Sunday and to have a registration form on file.

 - At the conclusion of the adult Sunday service the children join the adults for a closing experience.

 - Once the service has ended the children are guided back to the classroom and parents/guardians are required to pick them up immediately following the service and to sign them out.